premAI-io/state-of-open-source-ai/fine-tuning.md

 For bespoke applications, models can be trained on task-specific data.
 However, training a model from scratch is seldom required.
 The model has already learned useful feature representations during its initial (pre) training, so it is often sufficient to simply fine-tune.
 This takes advantage of [transfer learning](https://www.v7labs.com/blog/transfer-learning-guide), producing better task-specific performance with minimal training examples & resources -- analogous to teaching a university student without first reteaching them how to communicate.

-## How Fine-Tuning Works
+## The difference between Transfer learning and Fine-tuning

+The term Transfer learning and Fine-tuning are used a lot interchangebly.
+However there are some differences when it comes to their definitions.
+The commonalities in Transfer Learning and Fine-tuning is that, in both cases, we have a pretrained model.
+We use this pretrained model and modify it to get results which are more domain or task specific.
+Let's discuss the definitions in details by understand each of their workings.

+### How Transfer learning works?

 1. Start with a pre-trained model that has been trained on a large generic dataset.
-2. Take this pre-trained model and add a new task-specific layer/head on top.
-For example, adding a classification layer for a sentiment analysis task.
+For example in computer vision, ImageNet dataset is considered as a large generic dataset containing classes consisting of diverse set of object and things.
-3. Freeze the weights of the pre-trained layers so they remain fixed during training.
+2. Freeze the weights of the pre-trained layers so they remain fixed during training.
 This retains all the original knowledge.
-4. Only train the weights of the new task-specific layer you added, leaving the pre-trained weights frozen.
-This allows the model to adapt specifically for your new task.
+However sometimes you can also un-freeze some of the pretrained layers (i.e. last set of pretrained layers) for further tuning.
+3. Add a new layer / head on the top of the forzen model.
+This layer is been added to capture more task/domain specific patterns.
-5. Train on your new downstream dataset by passing batches of data through the model architecture and comparing outputs to true labels.
+4. Train on your new downstream dataset by passing batches of data through the model architecture and comparing outputs to true labels.
-6. After some epochs of training only the task layer, you can optionally unfreeze some of the pre-trained layers weights to allow further tuning on your dataset.
+5. Continue training the model until the task layer and selected pre-trained layers converge on optimal weights for your dataset.

+The key is that here the original weights of the pre-trained model remains unchanged and will not be trained (hence the term freezed).
+We train the new set of layers appeneded on the top of the pretrain model to get trained for a specific task.
+The pretrain model just acts as a generalized, robust feature extractor.
+One thing to note here is: Transfer learning can be applied on if the dataset (the one which we will be used in transfer learning) size is descent.

+**Example of finetuning**:

+1. In computer vision, let's take [ResNet-50](https://huggingface.co/microsoft/resnet-50) architecture which was pretrained on the ImageNet dataset.
+Now we use a classic [cats-vs-dogs](https://huggingface.co/datasets/cats_vs_dogs) dataset and use transfer learning for classification of cats and dogs.

+2. In Natural Language processing, let's take the [Google's BERT model](https://huggingface.co/google/bert_uncased_L-2_H-768_A-12) as our pre-trained model.
+Now we use this model we analyse sentiment by doing transfer learning on this, using [tweet sentiment classification dataset](https://huggingface.co/datasets/carblacac/twitter-sentiment-analysis).

+### How Fine-Tuning Works

+1. Start with a pre-trained model that has been trained on a large generic dataset.
+2. Now, depending on the architecture and the size of the model, we can either train all the layers of the model (full-finetuning) or freeze some parts of the model and keep the rest trainable (we can also term this scenerio as fine-tuning).
+3. Also for tasks like classification, a general practice includes removing the classifier layer of the pretrained model and adding an untrained classifier layer head.
+4. Train on your new downstream dataset by passing batches of data through the model architecture and comparing outputs to true labels.
-7. Continue training the model until the task layer and selected pre-trained layers converge on optimal weights for your dataset.
+6. Continue training the model until the selected pre-trained layers (or sometimes the full model) converge on optimal weights for your dataset.

 The key is that most of the original model weights remain fixed during training.
 Only a small portion of weights are updated to customise the model to new data.
-This transfers general knowledge while adding task-specific tuning.
+This transfers general knowledge while adapting for the new/domain task at the same time.

+Finetuning approach is often used when the dataset (that will be used for finetuning) is scarce.
+And in that case, we need to train parts of the model (or sometimes the whole model) to adapt on the task, trained using the small dataset.

+**Example of finetuning**:

+1. Suppose our task is to do segmentation on individual cells in a medical image or objects in satellite images.
+In those cases, training a full network from scratch might be expensive.
+Transfer learning might not work, as feature required for fine-grained segmentation are significantly different and can not be captured with some additional new MLP layers.
+Hence we use fine-tuning, to tune some parts of the model to adapt it to task like segmentation (here).

+2. Suppose you have a pretrained Large Language Model (like GPT-2) which is used in general purpose english text completion.
+But now you want it to specifically adapt it to summarization.
+And hence just adding couple of MLP at the head of these GPT-2 might not capture the semantic information to adapt it for summarization.
+Hence we go for finetuning the model to some extent such that it can well adapt with the requires task (here summarization).

 ## Fine-Tuning LLMs